Skip to main content

 • Climate-Related Disclosures, and

 Following the scoping and research phase, the IPSASB decided to move forward with the development of a public sector specific Climate-Related Disclosures standard at its June 2023 meeting and has published a Climate-Related Disclosures project brief.
-This decision is a significant first step in addressing the public sector’s need for sustainability reporting standards and responds to stakeholder calls to prioritize climate first.
+This decision was a significant first step in addressing the public sector’s need for sustainability reporting standards and responds to stakeholder calls to prioritize climate first.
 The Board hopes to be able to initiate other sustainability projects in the coming months subject to funding and resource availability.

-• IPSASB Sustainability Reference Group
+• IPSASB Sustainability Consultative Groups

-1. The development of sustainability-related reporting standards for the public sector; and
+• The development of sustainability-related reporting standards for the public sector; and

 The SRG will deliver on this objective by providing strategic advice on:

-1. The IPSASB’s overall sustainability strategy and work program;
+• The IPSASB’s overall sustainability strategy and work program;

-2. Individual projects, including views on key technical issues or matters that may impede the adoption or effective implementation of IPSASB sustainability reporting standards; and
+• Individual projects, including views on key technical issues or matters that may impede the adoption or effective implementation of IPSASB sustainability reporting standards; and

-3. Other matters of relevance to the sustainability reporting standard-setting activities of the IPSASB.
+• Other matters of relevance to the sustainability reporting standard-setting activities of the IPSASB.

-• Alessandra Alfieri, United Nations Committee of Experts on Environmental-Economic Accounting
+Members of the SRG include: · Alessandra Alfieri, United Nations Committee of Experts on Environmental-Economic Accounting

 • Andrew Blazey, Organisation for Economic Co-operation and Development